ruth-williamson/UBC-Phytoncide-Data-2026/README.md

 If you are just here to see the more extensive report/analysis.
 You will need to use the phytoncide_collection_ubc_working_file.qmd and have ready for it to read both the tidy pumps count xlsx and the phyto_ubc_dat.csv.

 Once you have those in there, just make sure all the libraries are working.
 Set your working directory and then run/render the file into html.

+If you would like to run the data through MetaboAnalyst yourself, just download the "metabo_ubc.csv" file and use that to input into MetaboAnalyst.
+Detailed instructions for this are found in the "phytoncide_collection_ubc_working_file.qmd"